Non-commutative effects on gravitational measurements: Introduction

-It is worth mentioning that a lower bound for NC parameter $\theta$ has been obtained in some papers through study of black holes thermodynamics in NC spaces as $\sqrt{\theta}\sim 10^{-1}\,l_{P}$, see e.g., \cite{Nicolini:2005vd,Alavi:2009tn,Kim:2010xt}.
-But according to our knowledge, there is no upper bound on NC parameter obtained in gravitational systems.
-Generally, in this paper we investigate an upper bound for NC parameter $\theta$, which might make it accessible to measure the minimal length in short range gravity.
-To determine this bound we use the three aforementioned predictions of GR for the {\em Schwarzschild} (Sch) and {\em Reissner-Norstr$\ddot{o}$m} (RN) backgrounds in NC geometries based on the coordinate coherent state formalism.
-In the other words, we approximate that the accuracy of our calculations for some typical micro black holes, which can be produced in the early universe, be of order of the accuracy of gravitational measurements, then, we determine a numerical value for upper bound on $\theta$.
-We have also schematically compared our NC calculations with the GR predictions.
+In this paper we are curious to provide an upper bound for NC parameter $\theta$.
+It is worth mentioning that a lower bound for NC parameter $\theta$ has been obtained in some papers through the study of black holes thermodynamics in NC spaces as $\sqrt{\theta}\sim 10^{-1}\,l_{P}\sim10^{-34} cm$, see e.g., \cite{Nicolini:2005vd,Alavi:2009tn,Kim:2010xt}.
+To determine the upper bound we use the three aforementioned predictions of GR for {\em Schwarzschild} (Sch) and {\em Reissner-Norstr\"{o}m} (RN) black holes inspired by NC geometry based on the coordinate coherent state formalism.
+In the other words, we approximate that the accuracy of our calculations for some typical primordial black holes produced in the early universe are in the order of the accuracy of gravitational measurements, then we determine a numerical value for the upper bound on $\theta$.
+It would be also of interest to display explicitly the deviation from GR in the case of measurements in NC space.